Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 In most cities, airports are located far from the city center and usually are a hassle to travel to.
 However, in Chiang Mai, it’s a whole different story.

-Chiang Mai International airport is only located 2 miles from the Old City, and although there are plenty of good accommodation options, we recommend just staying in the Old City.
+Chiang Mai International airport is only located 2 miles from the Old City along the main road, and although there are plenty of good accommodation options, we recommend just staying in the Old City.
 The convenient location makes traveling so much easier.

-Some travelers like to stay even closer to the airport when visiting Chiang Mai; however, the downside of staying near the airport is the noise.
+Some travelers like to stay even closer to the airport when visiting Chiang Mai as many of these hotels have ample free parking; however, the downside of staying near the airport is the noise.
 Keep this in mind when booking your trip.

 How Much Does it Cost to Stay in a Hotel In Chiang Mai?